o19s/ubi-website/docs/index.md

 There are A LOT of tools out there for tracking events, Google Analytics, Snowplow, etc, but each is a bit different, and each tends to lock you in.
 None of them think about the needs of Search teams specifically either.

-The User Behavior Insights standard attempts to provide a search focused standard that can operate across many platforms.
+The User Behavior Insights [standard](standard.md) attempts to provide a search focused standard that can operate across many platforms.
 There are implementations for

 ## Reference Implementation

 A full reference implementation using OpenSearch is available at [chorus-opensearch-edition](https://github.com/o19s/chorus-opensearch-edition).
+Check out the [Quick Start](quickstart.md) for details on getting up and running with an example environment.

 ## Sponsored By